 - The sail should now be completely on the frame, with the wing tips close to the ends of the sail.
-Check that all the tubes have passed down the leading edge side of the membrane. - Now remove the protective packing from the ends of the keel and leading-edges. - Thread a piece of string through the eyelets on the sail at the nose and tie to the nose plates.

-3. Top Rigging

-- The upper rigging is attached to the king-post head and comprises two upper wing cross-wires, the upper forward rigging wire, and the buckle of the luff line pulleys. - Lay out the upper rigging with the king-post upper fitting laid on top of the sail close to the nose. - Thread the upper forward rigging wire down through the opening in the sail close to the nose and to the rearmost bolt on the nose plate as shown in drawing U028271-M030. - Apply threadlock and tighten the nut, while still allowing rotation of the tang as usual.
+Check that all the tubes have passed down the leading edge side of the membrane. - Now remove the protective packing from the ends of the keel and leading-edges. - Thread a piece of string through the eyelets on the sail at the nose and tie to the nose plates. - 3.
+Top Rigging - The upper rigging is attached to the king-post head and comprises two upper wing crosswires, the upper forward rigging wire, and the buckle of the luff line pulleys. - Lay out the upper rigging with the king-post upper fitting laid on top of the sail close to the nose. - Thread the upper forward rigging wire down through the opening in the sail close to the nose and to the rearmost bolt on the nose plate as shown in drawing U028269-M030.